 The eight Boultif criteria correspond to various factual elements to be balanced, such as legal qualifications, duration, legal affiliations, or statutes.
 Among these, as noted by former judges Jean-Paul Costa, Boštjan Zupančič and Rıza Türmen, the Court is “lending added weight” to the nature and gravity of the crime.
 It thus is using “a method which gives priority to one criterion, relating to the offence, and treats the others as secondary or marginal.”
 This weighting allows, when seeking proportionality, to give primary weight to national security, as a common good, and to minimize the criteria relating to individual situations.

-The addition of the two Üner criteria by the Court aims for a better understanding of the complexity of the Islamism issue.
+The addition of the two Üner criteria by the Court aims for a better understanding of the complexity of the issue of immigration in Europe.
 By way of illustration, the Court is no longer content to determine the length of stay of the person concerned in the country from which he or she is to be expelled (Boultif criterion), but also assesses the strength of social, cultural and family ties with that country (Üner criterion).
 In fact, the years spent by foreigners or binational in Europe are not a sufficient guarantee to demonstrate real links with their country of residence.
 Sometimes, on the contrary, their stay in Europe has enabled them to develop an Islamic community that is almost autonomous from society.
 It is in such communities that Mr. Al-Bayati and Mr. Johansen lived, respectively, in Germany and Denmark.

 The ECLJ, in its Written observations, applied the Court’s ten “guiding principles” one by one to the two cases.
 This allowed for a clear understanding of both the individual situation of the applicants and their families and the danger they pose to security.
 These ten criteria are sufficient to suggest that the expulsions of Mr. Al-Bayati and Mr. Johansen strike the right balance between the legitimate aims pursued by the authorities and the requirements of respect for their private and family life.